 hCG Level for Twins: What’s Different?

-- A woman at 5 weeks pregnant with one baby might have an hCG level of around 7,000 mIU/mL.
+A single pregnancy at 5 weeks might show around 7,000 mIU/mL.

 Can High hCG Mean Twins?